alpacaspar/GGJ2025/Assets/Dialogue/dialogue_elder.md

 I've made a decision and would like to order, please.

 #orders
 Oh, there you are, dearie!
 A pleasure to see you again.
-Oh, you quite
+It's been such a long time since I've seen you last Oh, you remind me of Felicia you know that?
+Just as tender and spindly.
+She'd always acompany me when picking flowers, never seen a sweeter girl

 #impatient
 Well aren't you a humdrum little lad.